Alparslan: Büyük Selçuklu: Plot

 After winning the battle of Pasinler, Sultan Tugrul declares his heir, Alparslan.
-However, removed himself from the state, so he could fight the Christians.
+However, Alparslan removed himself from the state, so he could fight the Christians.

 Alparslan and Akca plan to marry.
 He realizes Akca is a spy for Tekfur Kekavmenos but she changes her heart and works for Seljuk.
 Meanwhile, Emir Bozan feels cornered and plays his final move: killing Sultan Mevdud of Ghazni, Sehver's husband.
 When Sehver goes to tell Cagri Bey, her father, but Emir Bozan threatens her to start a throne war which would kill her child.
 Sehver tries to tell Cagri Bey with a note, but Karaca catches the note and asks Emir Bozan if the note is true.

 Karaca, is mad with Akca, because she told Cagri that the reason for his daughter Sevher's death was Karaca.
 Karaca loses her baby and then her life too.

-Akca dies in Vaspurakan while they were conquering it, before getting to marry Alparslan.
-Alparslan hangs Kekavmenos, and Vaspurakan is theirs again.
+Akca dies in Vaspurakan while they were conquering it, before getting to marry Alparslan, who hangs Kekavmenos, and Vaspurakan is theirs again.

-Season 2

 Season 2 starts with Alparslan doing Hajj.

 They fight against Arslan Yusuf, the killer of Ibrahim Yinal's and Erbaskan's father.